Stock market today: Wall Street drifts near records as bond yields recover some of last week's loss

 NEW YORK (AP) — U.S. stocks are drifting in quiet trading Monday ahead of what could be a quiet, holiday-shortened week.

-The S&P 500 was 0.1% lower in early trading, near its record set on Thursday.
-The Dow Jones Industrial Average was down 150 points, or 0.4%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was virtually unchanged.
+The S&P 500 was virtually unchanged in morning trading and near its record set on Thursday, though most of the stocks within the index were falling.
+The Dow Jones Industrial Average was down 107 points, or 0.43%, as of 10:10 a.m.
+Eastern time, and the Nasdaq composite was flat.

 Treasury yields were rising in the bond market, which added some pressure on the stock market.
 The climb in yields erased some of the slack created last week when better-than-expected reports on inflation raised hopes that the Federal Reserve will cut interest rates later this year.